 Diabetic Eye Disease Month focuses attention on keeping our eyes healthy.
 Each November, vision care organizations, physicians, ophthalmologists, and opticians share resources on how diabetes can decrease your sight.
 According to the National Eye Institute, over 7 million Americans are impacted by diabetic retinopathy, a condition involving chronic high blood sugar that damages the retina’s blood vessels.
 If you have diabetes, learn how to properly maintain your eyesight.
 If not, err on the side of caution and schedule your annual eye exam.

-Diabetic Eye Disease Month - History
+Diabetic Eye Disease Month timeline

 This was a groundbreaking report revealing that high-risk premature infants gained better vision potential with early treatment.